eikonomega/pandas-practical-python-primer/dragon-scrolls/level-4/exercise-07.md

         is can hold an arbitrary number of heterogenous objects.
 However, unlike a list, it doesn't keep track of insertion order and only allows a single entry for a given value.
-It also supports very fast comparisons to other sets (which is what we are taking advantage of here).
+It also supports very fast comparisons to other container objects (which is what we are taking advantage of here).

     - The `if` statement requires some explanation.
         1. `required_elements`, by virtue of being a `set` object has the `issubset` method which allows us to determine if all the elements of the set are included in another container-type.

-        1. In this case, the container-type object that we want to compare is `data`.
+        1. In this case, the container-type object that we want to compare to is `data`.
 That list contains all the key values from the JSON payload of the HTTP request that our API received.

         1. So the fragment `required_elements.issubset(data)`
         will evaluate to `True` if all the members of `required_elements` are present in `data`.
 Otherwise, it will evaluate to `False`.

-        1. The `if not` syntax means "if the thing that I'm evaluating does not evaluate to `True` then do X"
+        1. The `if not` syntax means "if the thing that I'm evaluating does not evaluate to `True` then do X".

         1. You can see that we raise a ValueError exception if all the required elements are not present along with a message about